 Manulife US REIT is the first pure-play U.S. office REIT listed in Asia.
-The first distribution for the period from 20 May 2016 to 31 December 2016 will be paid on or before 30 March 2017.
+The advanced distribution for the period from 1 January 2017 to 28 June 2017 will be paid on 31 August 2017.
 Please read on to find out what you need to do to receive your full distributions.

 For listed securities which derive income in the U.S., the U.S. Internal Revenue Service ("IRS") requires certain documentation from the ultimate beneficial owner to ensure the appropriate level of withholding tax is deducted.